Welcome to the BSMT Website

 Please follow the link to find out about the criticisms and how we are responding!

 Laboratory Education Grants

-The BSMT offers ten £250 Laboratory Education Grants each year.
+The BSMT offers Laboratory Education Grants of up to £1000.
 Ideally, these will support the practical side of laboratory-orientated education.
 For example, they may be used to purchase consumables or commercial kits used in the project module of microbiology courses.
-The grants will not normally be awarded to applicants who have received grants from other sources but will be available to those who have funding for tuition fees but not for project consumables.

 If you would like to apply, please fill out the Laboratory Education Grants Application Form and post it to the address in the form.
 If you would like to discuss an application in advance of applying, please contact Sally Lowe at email@example.com.